 Women make up the majority of all U.S. moviegoers by race, age and frequency, with ticket purchasing power of more than $5.6 BILLION annually.
 Women also influence 84% of all media consumed by households, and, within the next decade, will control two-thirds of all consumer spending.

 Simply put, there has never been more potential for the purchasing power of women and allies — socially conscious consumers — to influence representation across screens.
 By channelling our viewing power towards content where we see more of ourselves, we can simultaneously sustain women making content and storytelling.

-Now, when news breaks or the issue of gender inequality in the film and television industry hits the zeitgeist as it routinely does, audiences can now respond via Tanji as a call to action with tangible results.
+Now, when news breaks or the issue of gender inequality in the film and television industry hits the zeitgeist as it routinely does, audiences can activate via Tanji as a call to action with tangible results.